coolpalani/ansible-marionette/README.md

 __Reference architecture__

-A reference architecture is a set of pre-defined roles, that already contain some services.
+A reference architecture is a set of pre-defined profiles, that already contain some roles.
 Deploying the reference architecture will help to deploy out-of-the-box OpenStack, in a standard and tested way.

 The reference architecture is defined in [profile